Pernicious anemia is an autoimmune condition that leads to a lack of red blood cells. A deficiency in vitamin B-12 causes it.

 Pernicious anemia is a type of anemia, which is when a person is unable to make enough red blood cells.
 Pernicious anemia is the result of a problem with the immune system.

 When a person has pernicious anemia, their gut does not absorb vitamin B-12 properly.
 This causes a vitamin B-12 deficiency.
-Up to 50 percent of adults with a vitamin B-12 deficiency may have pernicious anemia.
+Up to

 People find vitamin B-12 in the following foods: